CiscoDevNet/DNAC-AURA/run_remote/README.md

 If using the --all-cluster option, the script will find all memebers of the cluster and run AURA on each one.
 Currently this is a serial execution.
 Can be used with --local-dir to copy the report, logfile and json-summary back from DNAC.

+Either a VIP or physical address can be provided.
+The script will connect and look for all physical IP in the same subnet as the IP used to connect.

 ## Other options
 The script can also be run with the --no-pull option.
 This stops the git pull to update to the